swiftlang/swift-evolution/proposals/0430-transferring-parameters-and-results.md

 ## Implications on adoption

-Adding `sendable` to a parameter is more restrictive at the caller, and more expressive in the callee.
-Adding `sendable` to a result type is more restrictive in the callee, and more expressive in the caller.
+Adding `sending` to a parameter is more restrictive at the caller, and more expressive in the callee.
+Adding `sending` to a result type is more restrictive in the callee, and more expressive in the caller.

-For libraries with library evolution, `sendable` changes name mangling, so any adoption must preserve the mangling using `@_silgen_name`.
-Adoping `sendable` must preserve the ownership convention of parameters; no additional annotation is necessary if the parameter is already (implicitly or explicitly) `consuming`.
+For libraries with library evolution, `sending` changes name mangling, so any adoption must preserve the mangling using `@_silgen_name`.
+Adoping `sending` must preserve the ownership convention of parameters; no additional annotation is necessary if the parameter is already (implicitly or explicitly) `consuming`.